sul-dlss/hungry-hungry-hippo/README.md

 ### Running locally

-Spin up the web server, CSS asset builder, and DB container, and then set up the application database:
+Spin up the web server, CSS asset builder, and DB container, and then set up the application and solid-* databases:

 ```shell
 bin/dev